Green Spot (whiskey): Yellow Spot

 In May 2012, Mitchell & Son re-introduced the Yellow Spot variant based on information in company archives.
 Bottling of Yellow Spot had previously ceased in the 1950s, but information in original company journals and ledgers allowed Mitchell & Son to determine the original Yellow Spot was a blend of 12-year-old pot still whiskeys that were matured in a combination of Malaga wine casks (which impart a slightly sweet taste), bourbon barrels, and sherry butts.

 Although Malaga-matured Irish pot still whiskey is a rarity in modern production, when Mitchell & Son checked Irish Distillers' inventory, it found a supply of 12-year-old Malaga-matured pot still whiskey.
 This allowed Mitchell & Son to re-launch Yellow Spot using the same style of whiskey that was contained in the original.

 When Mitchell & Son initially relaunched Yellow Spot, the plan was to produce limited batches of 500 cases per annum.

 Red Spot

 Red Spot was re-introduced to the lineup in November 2018, again based on old family recipes from before it was discontinued 50 years prior.
 This bottling is aged in bourbon barrels and sherry butts much like the other Spot Whiskeys, but with the addition of Marsala wine casks as well for a total of at least 15 years.

 Blue Spot

 Blue Spot was re-introduced to the lineup in November 2020 using whiskey matured in Bourbon, Sherry, and Madeira casks to reflect the historical Blue Spot.
 The re-introduction was released at an age statement of 7 years, non-chill filtered and bottled at cask strength 56.7% ABV, but the ABV will vary annually.
+Blue Spot was last sold in 1964 prior to the reindroduction.